-ALFRED HENDRICKX, sideboard model 425/P in rosewood veneer
+ALFRED HENDRICKX, Sideboard Model 425/P in Rosewood Veneer

 Sideboard model 425/P, designed by Alfred Hendrickx for Belform in the 1960s.
 Executed in rosewood veneer with an exceptional deep, warm tone and refined grain.
 Features include four sliding doors with polished metal handles, three drawers, two shelves, and a folding panel.